Application Process Closed

 There are several things you need to do before applying to the program:

-• While not required, you also can enlist the services of a Homebuyer Advisor who can assess your mortgage readiness and create a personalized ‘road-map’ to securing a low mortgage interest rate.
-These services are free and available to anyone in Minnesota.
+- Consider working with a Homebuyer Advisor (optional).
+A Homebuyer Advisor can assess your mortgage readiness and help create a personalized ‘road-map’ to secure a competitive interest rate.
+These services are free and available to anyone in Minnesota

 Applications are accepted on a first come, first served basis.
 Having your application accepted is NOT a guarantee that you will receive funds, but rather the first step in a multi-step process.
 Once this process is complete, approved applicants will have funds reserved for 90 days.
 Once you are approved for funds, you can start shopping for a house using the Realtor® of your choice.